Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/interactive.md

 $ srun --interactive --pty --jobid=<jobid> top
 ```

+!!! warning
+	Due to a recently discovered bug, the `-w NODE` option to `srun` is ignored.
+	Instead you will always get a shell on the first node of the allocation.
+	We are working fixing that.

 The `-w nid00XXXX` option can be added to select a specific compute node to view:

 ```bash